Ackermann steering geometry

-The Ackermann steering geometry is a geometric arrangement of linkages in the steering of a car or other vehicle designed to solve the problem of wheels on the inside and outside of a turn needing to trace out circles of different radii.
+The Ackermann steering geometry (also called Ackermann's steering trapezium) is a geometric arrangement of linkages in the steering of a car or other vehicle designed to solve the problem of wheels on the inside and outside of a turn needing to trace out circles of different radii.

-It was invented by the German carriage builder Georg Lankensperger in Munich in 1817, then patented by his agent in England, Rudolph Ackermann (1764–1834) in 1818 for horse-drawn carriages.
+It was invented by the German carriage builder Georg Lankensperger in Munich in 1816, then patented by his agent in England, Rudolph Ackermann (1764–1834) in 1818 for horse-drawn carriages.
 Erasmus Darwin may have a prior claim as the inventor dating from 1758.
 He devised his steering system because he was injured when a carriage tipped over.

 Advantages

-The intention of Ackermann geometry is to avoid the need for tires to slip sideways when following the path around a curve.
+The first requirement of any steering geometry is to avoid the need for tyres to slip sideways when following the path around a curve.

 The geometrical solution to this is for all wheels to have their axles arranged as radii of circles with a common centre point.
-As the rear wheels are fixed, this centre point must be on a line extended from the rear axle.
-Intersecting the axes of the front wheels on this line as well requires that the inside front wheel be turned, when steering, through a greater angle than the outside wheel.
+As the rear wheels are fixed, this centre point must be on a line extended from the rear axle and where the axis of one front wheel meets that line, so must the other.
+A billy cart or four-wheel wagon, whose front axles are fixed to a solid beam with a central pivot, easily meets this condition but requires considerable steering effort because of the fore-and-aft movement of the wheels, and is heavily influenced by road surface variations.

-Rather than the preceding "turntable" steering, where both front wheels turned around a common pivot, each wheel gained its own pivot, close to its own hub.
-While more complex, this arrangement enhances controllability by avoiding large inputs from road surface variations being applied to the end of a long lever arm, as well as greatly reducing the fore-and-aft travel of the steered wheels.
-A linkage between these hubs pivots the two wheels together, and by careful arrangement of the linkage dimensions the Ackermann geometry could be approximated.
-This was achieved by making the linkage not a simple parallelogram, but by making the length of the track rod (the moving link between the hubs) shorter than that of the axle, so that the steering arms of the hubs appeared to "toe out".
-As the steering moved, the wheels turned according to Ackermann, with the inner wheel turning further.
-If the track rod is placed ahead of the axle, it should instead be longer in comparison, thus preserving this same "toe out".